 This is an introductory tour to the places to see and experience in and around Death Valley National Park.
 We’ve all heard of Death Valley.
 Maybe, some of us have been attracted to the name Death Valley because there might be a hint of danger and adventure.
 Others may have been attracted to its unique features, such as its colorful geology and history.
 But what is in Death Valley, what does it look like and where is it located?
-Well, this virtual tour might just help you grasp just that.
+Well, this article and accompanying virtual video tour should help give you an idea.

 Extreme heat, extreme dryness and extreme beauty.
 It is one of North America’s most unique regions and one of the biggest national parks.
 The combinations of geological forces here have created a magnificently rugged and colorful desert landscape that’s surrounded by 11,000+ ft. snow-capped peaks making it a place without equal!

 One of the many interesting facts about Death Valley is that the lowest spot in North America is located in Death Valley.
 What’s even more interesting is that this lowest spot is less than 100 miles from the highest spot in the contiguous 48 states.
 Another fact about Death Valley that seems to surprise most people is that the harsh climate here is home to a wide variety of both plants and animals.

 This article provides a few pointers on planning a trip to Death Valley.
 Scrolling down will mention a few things on Death Valley’s more popular attractions.
 If you like exploring with wheels, both on and off pavement, or with your own two feet, then there are dozens of attractions to visit.
 Death Valley is also rich in history, including some pretty crazy tales.
 People come from all over to see Death Valley’s unique and colorful geology that exists nowhere else in North America but here.

 One of the best ways to learn about Death Valley is to visit one of the area visitor centers or museums.
 Scrolling down will include an interactive map showing where such facilities are located that we have visited and feel you should too.